 Environmental Protection Agency (EPA) STAR Graduate Fellowship Program

 The Environmental Protection Agency (EPA) STAR Graduate Fellowship Program supports master's and doctoral candidates in environmental studies.
 Each year, students in the United States compete for STAR fellowships through a rigorous review process.
 Students can pursue degrees in traditionally recognized environmental disciplines as well as other fields such as social anthropology, urban and regional planning, and decision sciences.
 STAR fellowships are intended to help defray the ever-increasing costs associated with studies leading to advanced degrees in environmental sciences.
 The actual amount awarded per year will vary depending on the amount of tuition and fees and the number of months the stipend is needed.
-Benefits of an EPA STAR Fellowship include: up to $37,000 per year of support, including $12,000 per year for tuition and fees; $20,000 per year in a monthly stipend; and an annual expense allowance of $5,000.
 Master's level students can receive support for a maximum of two years.
 Doctoral students can be supported for a maximum of three years with funding available, under certain circumstances, over a period of four years.

-The Fellowship Program is open to full-time PhD students (domestic and international) enrolled during the current academic year and studying computer science, computer engineering, electrical engineering, system architecture, or a related area.
+The Facebook Fellowship Program is open to full-time Ph.D. students (domestic and international) enrolled during the current academic year and studying computer science, computer engineering, electrical engineering, system architecture, or a related area.
 Students can apply directly, with no internal CMU process.
 The fellowship covers full tuition and provides a stipend.
-We hear throught the grapevine that Facebook is eager for CMU students to apply.
-Recent winners: Julian Shun and Justin Cranshaw (2013), Hyeontaek Lim (2012), Michelle Mazurek (2012).
-Learn more about this fellowship.

-Georgia Tech College of Engineering's FOCUS Fellows program is open to full-time PhD students as well as Postdoctoral candidates with engineering doctoral degrees.
+Georgia Tech College of Engineering's FOCUS Fellows program is open to full-time Ph.D. students, as well as postdoctoral candidates with engineering doctoral degrees.
 The program allows minority doctoral students to train for careers in academia and be role models for high school and undergraduate students in the FOCUS program.
-During the FOCUS weekend, Fellows will learn the importance of being minority leaders in academia, learn the qualifications required for positions at research institutions, visit research laboratories, and learn how current faculty members progressd through their careers.
-Accomodations, meals, and travel (coach fares only) are provided.
-Those interested in participating in the FOCUS Fellows program should forward a CV to firstname.lastname@example.org.
+During the FOCUS weekend, Fellows will learn the importance of being minority leaders in academia, learn the qualifications required for positions at research institutions, visit research laboratories, and learn how current faculty members progressed through their careers.
+Accommodations, meals, and travel (coach fares only) are provided.
+Those interested in participating in the FOCUS Fellows program should forward a CV to email@example.com.

-Each unit in SCS will nominate 1 student (see below).
-Google will award two-year fellowships consisting of tuition and fees, a $33,000 yearly stipend (paid over 9 months of the academic year), a Google Research Mentor, and possible third year extension at Google's discretion.
-Recent winners: Bhavana Dalvi (2013), Chris Harrison (2012), Abe Othman (2011).
-Get more details.
+Google will award two-year fellowships consisting of tuition and fees, a yearly stipend (paid over nine months of the academic year), a Google Research Mentor, and possible third year extension at Google's discretion.

 IBM Ph.D.
 Fellowship Program